-To get a better understanding of how the program works, AARP spoke with Charles Tapp II, chief financial officer of the Veterans Benefits Administration.
+To get a better understanding of how the banking program works, AARP spoke with Charles Tapp II, chief financial officer of the Veterans Benefits Administration.
 His responses have been condensed and edited for clarity.

 What makes direct deposit a safer payment option?

 Direct deposit or electronic funds transfer (EFT) is a safer option because it allows payments to come through routinely without disruption, even if there’s a natural disaster.
 It also prevents checks from being delayed in the mail or stolen before being cashed.
-We see the program as a safety mechanism to make sure that our beneficiaries receive their full benefits as they use a traditional bank account or credit union, instead of relying on check cashing services, which charge exorbitant fees.
+We see the program as a safety mechanism to make sure that our beneficiaries receive their full benefits as they use a traditional bank account or credit union, instead of relying on check-cashing services, which charge exorbitant fees.